BreretonCodez/CTP-Website/readme.md

 ![Tests](https://github.com/BreretonCodez/management-app/actions/workflows/dev.yml/badge.svg)

-# Flask MVC Template
+# Flask MVC Template with Login
-A template for flask applications structured in the Model View Controller pattern [Demo](https://dcit-flaskmvc.herokuapp.com/).
-[Postman Collection](https://documenter.getpostman.com/view/583570/2s83zcTnEJ)
+A template for flask web applications structured in the Model View Controller pattern with an implementend login feature for faster turnover.

 # Dependencies